wladimir-computin/CC1101-ESP-Arduino/README.md

 ## Limitations
 I develop this library in my free time.
 Some features are not done yet.
-For now, only OOK modulation and only asynchronous serial mode are supported.
+For now only asynchronous serial mode is supported.

 ### Progress
 * Implemented and test low level SPI communication